Python QR Code Generator using pyqrcode in Tkinter

 Overview of the QR code

-• QR code refers to Quick Response Code which was invented by a Japanese automotive company in 1994.
+• A QR code, also known as a Quick Response Code, was invented by a Japanese automotive company in 1994.

 • QR code is a type of Matrix barcode that is a machine-readable optical label that contains information about the item to which it is attached.